lisongxu/CSCE156-Lab-Java-Intro/readme.md

  * You can submit your program to GradeScope as many times as you like up until the due date.

  * What if the test on GradeScope fails?
-Please test your programs locally on your computer using the provided JUnit test suite, because the test on GradeScope is exactly the same as the provided JUnit test suite.
-Debugging your programs on GradeScope is not recommended because GradeScope gives very limited information.
+Please test your programs locally on your computer using the provided JUnit test suite, because the test on GradeScope is exactly the same as the provided JUnit test suite. ***Debugging your programs on GradeScope is not recommended because GradeScope gives very limited information.***

- * In any case, it is **your responsibility to read, understand and *address* any and all errors and/or warnings that GradeScope produces**.
+ * In any case, it is your responsibility to read, understand and address any and all errors and/or warnings that GradeScope produces.

 ***Congratulations on your first lab!***